 As a bonus, I got sent Shelly WS – Wall Switch.
 A dedicated switch that works with Shelly devices.
 It’s a glorified holder for your Shelly device, with a switchplate that is flat enough to accommodate most of the wall switch sockets.
-The dimentions list the depth of only 34 mm with the relay installed and it should fit no problem in 60x60mm space.
+The dimensions list a depth of only 34 mm with the relay installed and it should fit with no problem in 60x60mm space.

 Shelly i4 Plus

 I’d mention this device, even though I don’t have one with me.
 Shelly i4 Plus brings 12 customisable actions to any wall switch.
 While the device can’t switch lights directly, as it doesn’t have internal relays, it allows assigning 3 actions to each of the 4 channels present on the device.

 These actions can be mapped in the Shelly Cloud app to toggle/dim smart Shelly Bulbs, toggle other relays and trigger scenes and automation.
 As Shelly i4 Plus features Bluetooth and 2.4GHz connectivity, it’s safe to assume that the device is ESP32 based as well.

 It’s clear that Shelly spent time listening to users’ feedback as Shelly Plus brings more features than anyone would expect from a range of products.
 I’m most pleased with the ability to run MQTT alongside the cloud.
 It keeps the devices connected to Shelly Cloud and my DIY home automation giving me the extra redundancy for free.

 Check out other devices from the Shelly series to build your ultimate DIY automation: